Odveeh/NodeReactApp/README.md

 writing their ingame nickname inside the search bar and clicking search.

 The front-end sends the nickname written in the search bar to the backend.
 The backend makes a PUBG API request with the given nickname.
-The backend server waits for the PUBG API result and then does some data parsing and sends the result back to the front-end in JSON format.
+The backend server waits for the PUBG API response and then does some data parsing and sends the result back to the front-end in JSON format.
 The front-end displays the result by showing player's statistics, or by informing that statistics couldn't be found (No player match for nickname or no recent matches played).